yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >    - *"MAFFT flavour"*: `FFT-NS-2 (fast, progressive method)`
 >    - *"Output format"*: `FASTA`
 >
->    > <comment-title> Different flavor, different time and accuracy </comment-title>
+>    > <comment-title> Different flavour, different time and accuracy </comment-title>
 >    >
->    > The alignment will be quite fast with the FFT-NS-2 flavor.
+>    > The alignment will be quite fast with the FFT-NS-2 flavour.
 You can try it out with L-INS-i for example to observe the time and accuracy differences of the algorithms offered by MAFFT.
 It will take some time, so please don't wait for the result before continuing with the training.
 Once the alignment is complete, compare the first sequence file with the second to evaluate the differences between the alignment methods.
 >    {: .comment}
 >
 > 2. Rename the dataset